CWI names West Indies Rising Stars U19 squad for upcoming Cricket World Cup

-CWI names West Indies Rising Stars U19 squad for upcoming Cricket World CupFriday, December 03, 2021
+CWI names West Indies Rising Stars U19 squad for upcoming Cricket World CupSaturday, December 04, 2021

 |

-The Cricket West Indies (CWI) Selection Panel announced the team and the five reserves on Friday.
+The Cricket West Indies (CWI) Selection Panel announced the team and the five reserves yesterday.
 The players were selected following the recent high-performance camp and preparation matches which featured 28 players at the Coolidge Cricket Ground in Antigua.

 Auguste said he and the rest of the young cricketers were up for the challenge.